Fall protection is an integral part of your safety as an Aerial Lift Operator. But first, let’s begin with this important reminder.

 Picture courtesy of OSHA Region IV

 Fall Protection for Articulating Boom Lifts - Personal fall restraint equipment is required for articulating boom lifts to keep the operator anchored safely inside of the work platform (or basket).
 Articulating lifts may become unstable and put the operator at risk of being ejected outside of the protective system of the guardrails.
 Always consult the AWP Equipment Manufacturer’s Operations and Instruction manual.
 Their instructions will state the requirements for personal fall restraint equipment and designate where the lanyard anchor point is located inside of the AWP.
 Always use the designated anchor point.
 Never connect your lanyard to adjacent structures (i.e. poles) while working inside of the work platform.
-Refer to Environmental Health & Safety’s (EHS) Fall Protection Guideline – Personal Fall Arrest Equipment and Inspection.
-EHS can advise on equipment training requirements, as a minimum, hands-on equipment training (usually a body harness and lanyard) is required.
+Refer to Environmental Health & Safety's (EHS) Fall Protection Guideline – Personal Fall Arrest Equipment and Inspection.
+EHS can advise on equipment training requirements, as a minimum, hands-on equipment training (usually a body harness, shock absorbing lanyard, or self-retractable lifeline) is required.

 The anchor points will also be labeled for easy identification.
-The personal fall restraint equipment generally specified is a: full body harness and the shortest length shock absorbing lanyard feasible.
-Ideally, the lanyard should not exceed 3-3 ½ feet in length.
+The personal fall restraint equipment specified as best practice is a: full body harness and the shortest length self-retractable lifeline to reduce the fall to the shortest distance possible.

 Lanyard Anchor Point Inside of Work Platform

 Operator is wearing a Body Harness and Self Retractable Lifeline (Lanyard).

 Picture Courtesy of Miller Fall Protection & Safety